 I also think that those who go into the coworking scheme thinking mostly about “what it will do for me” may be taking the wrong path.
 While coworking should definitely nurture individual needs, it’s also very much about community and creating a vibrant space for local workers and entrepreneurs to thrive.
 So you have to ask, What can coworking do for small towns like Castroville, Prunedale, Moss Landing, or Watsonville?

 Jessica Stillman points out that remote workers who utilize coworking space put money back into the community.
 “NextSpace [in Santa Cruz] used an economic development model to sell the idea of coworking to the local authorities, noting that while it might be hard to attract a big employer to airport-less Santa Cruz, there was little stopping individual remote workers from basing themselves there.

 “We realized after chasing a lot of companies that instead of attracting one 200-person business, we should attract 200 one-person businesses.
 The economic impact is bigger, and some of those businesses will grow,” the mayor explained.”

 But how to start a coworking space in this area?

 Well, you may have to start by making “Jelly.”
 That is, gather together a group of people who are interested in coworking.
 Meet in a space that has Wifi and hopefully coffee and snacks (a cafe, house, library, community center, empty storefront).
-Add a dash of talk, ideas, creativity, work to do, and enthusiasm, and you may just have a the beginnings of a coworking community.
+Add a dash of talk, ideas, creativity, work to do, and enthusiasm and you may just have the beginnings of a coworking community.
 So…rural coworking, anyone?

 Some articles that may provide ideas for starting a local coworking group: